nlpodyssey/spago/README.md

 initiated by members of the EXOP team (now part of Crisis24).

 ## Sponsors

-We appreciate contributions of all kinds.
-We especially want to thank Spago fiscal sponsors who contribute to ongoing project maintenance.

 See our [Open Collective](https://opencollective.com/nlpodyssey/contribute) page if you too are interested in becoming a sponsor.